Home

 Program Learning Outcomes:

-• Students will be able to identify connections between specific people, groups, events and ideas and larger historical themes, developments and topics.
+• The student will be able to identify connections between specific people, groups, events and ideas and larger sociological, psychological, historical and gender studies specific themes, developments and topics.

-• Students will be able to critically analyze a variety of primary and secondary sources and draw valid historical interpretations from them.
+• The student will be able to critically analyze a variety of primary and secondary sources and draw valid sociological, psychological, historical, and gender studies interpretations from them.

 24 month